Jane Eyre | 2011

 Director Cary Fukunaga and screenwriter Moira Buffini risk infuriating Charlotte Brontë fans, but in a two-hour film, reducing Jane’s childhood to brief flashbacks and focusing on the relationship with Mr Rochester seems a wise move.

 The film begins, though, in the Home Counties of southeast England, where ‘Gateshead House’, Jane’s childhood home, is Wrotham Park near Barnet, in Hertfordshire.
-The house is not open to the public (though you can hire it for corporate events if you wish), but it has been seen frequently on screen, in Robert Altman’s Gosford Park, Ken Russell’s Gothic and Kenneth Branagh’s Peter’s Friends.
+The house is not open to the public (though you can hire it for corporate events if you wish), but it has been seen frequently on screen – as the secret training HQ in Kingsman: The Secret Service, in Guy Ritchie's 2019 The Gentlemen, in Robert Altman’s Gosford Park, Ken Russell’s Gothic and Kenneth Branagh’s Peter’s Friends.

 Moving north to the Midlands, ‘Lowood School’ is Broughton Castle near Banbury in Oxfordshire.
 Wreathed in mist and looking quite grim, it appears very different from its previous appearance as the ‘de Lesseps house’ in the Oscar-winning Shakespeare In Love and as the Queen's apartments in The Madness of King George.